-This course is designed to present basic principles, concepts, and skills to the practical nursing student.
-The course includes an overview of healthcare in the elderly.
-Demographics, health status, and healthcare settings for the elderly are explored.
-Nutritional needs for these patients are also addressed.
-Opportunities for experience in caring for selected patients in the simulation/skills lab are provided to coordinate with classroom instruction.
-The course introduces the student to the concepts of the nursing process as well as theory and practice in documentation.
-Opportunities are provided for the practice of patient safety, foundational cognitive, affective, and psychomotor skills in the simulation/skills laboratory.
+This course presents basic nursing principles, concepts, and skills.
+Students are introduced to an overview of healthcare for the elderly including demographics, health status, and healthcare settings.
+Opportunities for experience in caring for selected clients in the simulation/skills lab are provided to coordinate with classroom instruction.
+This course also introduces the use of the nursing process and documentation.
+Upon successful course completion, students will be able to apply the nursing process in the provision of care to the elderly and across the lifespan.

 Prerequisite: NUR102, MED165